 Participants are responsible for obtaining any necessary vaccinations prior to travel on our program as recommended by the CDC.
 We also recommend that participants schedule an appointment with a doctor to make sure they are in good health for travel.
 Learn more here: https://wwwnc.cdc.gov/travel/destinations/list.

-The GREEN Program staff will have access to all participants’ flight information and will provide transport to and from the airport to the program accommodations as long as particpants arrive within the prescribed arrival windows.
-Particpants will receive the contact information of TGP staff before their program begins, and they are welcome to share the information with their guardians and parents.
+The GREEN Program staff will have access to all participants’ flight information and will provide transport to and from the airport to the program accommodations as long as participants arrive within the prescribed arrival windows.
+Participants will receive the contact information of TGP staff before their program begins, and they are welcome to share the information with their guardians and parents.
 Participants will receive directions on where to meet their GREEN Program guides at the airport a few days before the start of the program.
 In the event that program participants are on the same flight or arriving early, they will be connected through email one week before the program begins.

 Each of our program destinations, facilities, accommodations, activities, universities, guides, and partners are visited and vetted extensively before any pilot program or itinerary change.
-Many accommodations are shared with other TGP participants and consist of a mix of guest houses, hotels, and dormitories.
+Most accommodations are shared with other TGP participants and consist of a mix of guest houses, hotels, and dormitories.
 Our team is selective with the housing selection process to ensure that participants are in a safe environment with a touch of local culture and natural landscape to be their home away from home.